 Killing bamboo with salt

 The use of salt to kill off crops is a practice as old as the Roman Empire.
 Not quite as toxic, but like using gasoline, it can do permanent damage to your soil.
-Pour enough saltwater on your bamboo and it will suffer.
+Pour enough saltwater on your bamboo, and it will suffer.
 But whether it will die is probably a question of time and persistence.

 One method I’ve seen is to fill a large bucket with saltwater, and then tap into it with your surviving bamboo roots.
 Simply lift the long and shallow roots up from the soil and place one end in the bucket.
 Give the roots a few days to drink up some of the saltwater, and then continue throughout the bamboo-infested area.
-Supposedly this works, but it seems like with all that time of pulling up roots and waiting for them to drink up the saltwater, you could just dig out the roots and be done with it.

 Killing bamboo with Roundup